-Quebec City is primarily a tourist town, so just because temperatures in winter can dip deep past the zero mark, it is still open for business with plenty to offer visitors.
+Quebec City, Canada thrives on tourism, so just because temperatures in winter can dip deep past the zero mark, this historic city is open for business with plenty to offer visitors.

-The effort to get to Quebec City and the extra clothing you will have to pack (or buy when you realize how cold it really gets) pays off when you behold this World Heritage Site illuminated for the holidays and blanketed in snow.
-In addition, special seasonal programming, including the world famous Quebec Carnival, ensures there is plenty to keep visitors diverted from the freezing cold temperature.
+The effort to get to Quebec City and the extra clothing you will have to pack (or buy when you realize how cold it really gets) pays off when you behold the beauty of this World Heritage Site illuminated for the holidays and blanketed in snow.
+In addition, special seasonal programming, including the world-famous Quebec Carnival, ensures there is plenty to keep visitors distracted from the freezing cold temperature.

 When to Go

-When you plan your winter visit to Quebec City consider these factors.
+When you plan your winter visit to Quebec City consider several factors.
 Are you looking for an action-packed getaway or a quiet retreat?
-Weather-wise, any time you go to Quebec City between November and March, you should be prepared for plenty of snow and freezing cold weather, though January and February are the coldest.
+Weather-wise, any time you go to Quebec City between November and March, you should be prepared for plenty of snow and freezing cold weather, although January and February are the coldest.

 If you go to Quebec City outside of Winter Carnival, the city is much calmer, unless there is a particular event or conference in town.
 These off-season times are excellent opportunities to get good deals on hotels.